-Employers may not discriminate against workers for taking maternity / paternity leave that they are legally entitled to.
-If they do, employees can file a claim with California’s Department of Fair Employment and Housing.
-If that does not work, they can file a lawsuit.
+Employers may not discriminate against you for taking maternity / paternity leave that you are legally entitled to.
+If they do, you can file a claim with California’s Department of Fair Employment and Housing.
+If that does not work, you can file a lawsuit.

-In this article, our California labor law attorneys discuss:
+In this article, our California employment and labor law attorneys discuss:

 - 1. What is pregnancy disability leave?

 - 2. How long is maternity leave in California?

 - 4. Is maternity leave paid in California?

 - 5. How do I request maternity leave?